 - Tomatoes.
 I did not know this, did you?
 Be sure to keep them out of direct sunlight.

-Refrigerate only briefly (try to eat within a few days):
+Refrigerate these foods briefly (try to eat within a few days):

 Refrigerate these fruits after fully ripened:

 For more healthy Information on foods, see my Top 7 Non-perishable Superfoods and 10 Beauty Superfoods